 Getting started with Cloud Files and CDN

-This article provides an overview of Rackspace Cloud Files and its features to help you get started quickly and serve content over Akamai’s CDN service.
+This article provides an overview of Rackspace Cloud Files and its features to help you get started quickly and serve content over Akamai’s content delivery network (CDN) service.

-- You must create containers in the storage system to store data
+- You create containers in the storage system to store data.

-- Objects can vary in size from a few bytes to very large
+- Objects can vary in size from a few bytes to several gigabyes.

 For more details, see the Cloud Files Key Concepts.